kubernetes/enhancements/keps/sig-instrumentation/4785-resource-state-metrics/README.md

 will rollout across nodes.
 -->

-In the context of the controller, failed controller deployments do not make any changes to the existing managed resources' metric configurations.
+In the context of the controller, failed controller deployments simply do not make any changes to the existing managed resources' metric configurations (`spec.configuration`), and as such, the metrics will again be available once a deployed instance is up and discovers all existing managed resources in the cluster.
+But long as that's not healthy, the metrics exposition will be absent.

 ###### What specific metrics should inform a rollback?